openmelody/mt-plugin-theme-manager/README.md

 ## Designers: Create Custom Fields

-Many sites require the use of the Movable Type Commercial Pack's custom fields (part of MT Pro).
+Many sites require the use of the Movable Type Commercial Pack's Custom Fields (part of MT Pro).
 If fields are specified in your theme's `config.yaml` they can be automatically created when you deploy your theme.
 Fields can also be "refreshed" from the Theme Dashboard's Customization tab.

 The following example shows how to add a text custom field for Entries to the theme we're building.